AlexHentschel/python-tutorials/01_setup_python/01_setup_python.md

 ### Use Virtual Python Environment

 **Creation of virtual environments**:
 - Python 3 already comes with everything to create a virtual environment.
-  Execute in the command line:
+  Make sure you select the python executable for the distribution that should serve as a root.
+In our example, execute in the command line:
   ```
-  /Users/alex/Development/Python/Python3.6-x64_Anaconda-5.2.0/bin/python
+  /Users/alex/Development/Python/Python3.6-x64_Anaconda-5.2.0/bin/python -m venv --symlinks <path-to-new-virtual-environment>
   ```
-  Make sure you select the correct python distribution that should serve as a root.
 - On the command line, you can select a virtual environment by
   ```
   source  <path-to-new-virtual-environment>/bin/activate